 For those folks who have raw land and are planning to build a home, you can treat the soil where your home’s foundation will be built with one of two types of treatments.
 The first treatment is called Repellent Termiticide, and it does not kill termites because they can detect the chemicals applied into the soil and are deterred from tunneling into the treated areas.
 The second type of soil treatment is called Non-Repellent Termiticide and with this treatment, the termites cannot detect the chemicals and they continue to tunnel through the soil and die as they become exposed to the termiticide.

 If you maintain a vigilant eye and periodically look for evidence of wood damage or termite activity such as mud tubes, discarded wings or blistered surfaces, you should be able to stay one step ahead of the termites and protect your dwelling from the damage that they can cause.

-The writer, Tom Rosenberger has lived and worked in Costa Rica for 24 years and from his travels throughout the country inspecting housing and property he has acquired a wealth of knowledge about construction issues in Costa Rica.
+The writer, Tom Rosenberger has lived and worked in Costa Rica since 1993 and from his travels throughout the country inspecting housing and property he has acquired a wealth of knowledge about construction issues in Costa Rica.